 Some epidural medication does reach the baby, but it's much less than what the little one would get if the mother is given pain medications through an IV or if she is given general anesthesia.
 The risks of an epidural to the baby are minimal, but include possible distress (such as a slow heartbeat) caused by the mother's lowered blood pressure.

 You may also have some soreness in your back for a few days from where the epidural was inserted.
-Very rarely, women who get epidurals may have bad headaches or difficulty breathing after the birth.
+Very rarely, women who get epidurals may have very bad headaches after the birth.

 What Other Medications Can Help?